 “Yes, ma’am,” Al says quite officially as he turns to follow me.

 “Um… Ms. Steele?”
 The supervisor calls after me.
 “If it will assist you in any way, I’ll be happy to show you the recordings.”
 Now he’s back-peddling.
 I know he’s not supposed to do this, but he’s shaking in his pants at the thought of being personally sued.

 “Dr. Steele, and yes, it’ll assist me greatly.”
-I walk back to the door and we are invited into the back office where I am placed in front of one of the blank monitors.
+As I walk back to the door, we’re invited into the back office where I’m placed in front of one of the blank monitors.
 One of the guards cues up the parking structure at 11:00am.
 He’s standing very close to me like he’s hoping to climb into my lap.
 I throw a glare at him that lets him know that he should probably keep his distance and he puts a little space between us.

 “Yes, ma’am, it does,” the supervisor says.

 “And how pleased would you think your company would be knowing that this happened on your watch in this building and you didn’t even bother to call the police?”
 I question.
 “I could have killed that man!”